 Singapore is a shopping haven, with a wide range of places for people to buy whatever they want.
 In Orchard Road, the main and most well-known shopping district, retail stores can be found all over with luxury goods on sale.
 Too rich for your taste?
 Why not head over to rustic Bugis Village for some street market fare and get some great bargains — truly, there is something for almost everyone.

-However, these places might be a little out of the way for some, because if you’re living in Singapore, you probably live in one of the heartland areas on the outskirts of town.
+However, these places might be a little out of the way for some, because if you’re living in this nation, you probably live in one of the heartland areas on the outskirts of town.
 Sure, Singapore is relatively small and quick to get around thanks to the easily accessible public transport, but there will be lazy days when you don’t feel like going anywhere too far.
 Not to worry, because there are shopping malls all over in the heartland areas too.

 In fact, most heartland malls are relatively new and modern, and full of retail stores to settle any basic needs.
 It might not be as luxurious or glitzy as Orchard Road, but if you only need to go grocery shopping or buy various household products and items, why would you want to travel all the way to town when you can get it nearby your home?